Zelle vs. Venmo

 -

-Don't have to disclose banking info to anyone.
+Don't have to disclose your banking info to anyone.

 -

-Is run completely by the banks who are under more regulatory control than 3rd party systems like Venmo and PayPal.
+Is run by the banks who are under more regulatory control than 3rd party systems like Venmo, PayPal, and CashApp.

 So there you are.
 The internet is full of info on the wide variety of payment scams -- just Google it.